 My first problem was where to find real vulvas that were detailed enough to sculpt.
 A lot of times, artists will use models or photos they have taken for a resource.
 It’s best practice to use your own resources to avoid violating copyright laws.
 However, I didn’t know where to begin with this sensitive subject and I was eager to get a start on the work.

-From those two resources and other Google searches on “real vulvas” I fell into depths of body image issues, body acceptance, vulva diversity, and labiaplasty.
+From those two resources and other Google searches on “real vulvas,” I fell into depths of body image issues, body acceptance, vulva diversity, and labiaplasty.
 It was overwhelming, and I knew I could address so many things at once.
-I focused in on the pie metaphor and the body diversity.
+I focused on the pie metaphor and body diversity.

 When I began my vulva art, I didn’t know there were other people making vulva art.
-There are a huge amount of artisans and fine artists focusing on the vulva as a subject for their art making too!
+There is a huge amount of artisans and fine artists focusing on the vulva as a subject for their artmaking too!
 Apparently, I had been living under a rock!
-Then again, middle aged women in America don’t make a practice of talking about our genitals and rocking genital art, at least not any I know.
+Then again, middle-aged women in America don’t make a practice of talking about our genitals and rocking genital art, at least not any I know.
 Now I know what a tragedy that is.

-Even in market places, like Etsy, there are pages upon pages on vulva artists.
-They sometimes prefer yoni artist or vagina artist, but they are all focused on making genital art about the vulva.
-It was unreal that I had been missing out on this entire community of artists even though I thought I was well versed in women’s art and women’s issues.
+Even in marketplaces, like Etsy, there are pages upon pages on vulva artists.
+They sometimes prefer yoni artists or vagina artists, but they are all focused on making genital art about the vulva.
+It was unreal that I had been missing out on this entire community of artists even though I thought I was well-versed in women’s art and women’s issues.

 It was also so heartwarming to be welcomed by so many other artists when I started posting.
 I have never felt so loved or understood as an artist in my life- well, other than when telling a room full of first graders we were going to do clay in art class- that’s a whole unreal level of enthusiasm!